A question asked by many NEET aspirants during the preparation –

 Yes, you should make short revision notes for NEET.
 It will be helpful to have short easy to remember notes, especially during the last few weeks before the exam.
 Here, I will share how to make revision notes for NEET, and as for me, making them was the best thing that I could have ever done!

 - Do not make your revision notes simultaneously while you are studying that chapter for the first or second time.
 This is where most people go wrong.
-Read the topic at least 4–5 times and appear in at least 2 of it’s test, so that you’ll know what’s actually important and what’s not.
+Read the topic at least 4–5 times and appear in at least 2 of its tests, so that you’ll know what’s actually important and what’s not.
 Because in the end, it’s not hard work but smart work that makes a difference!